lewis785/CHAINJava/README.md

 The code above would try and run the query and notice that it fails.
 It would then repair the query and run it again, this time retrieveing the correct results.

+Note there may be an issue with some missing xml files.
+To get around this, copy the files "s-match.xml", "s-match-minimal.xml" and "w31resource.xml" from the JAR file to the resources folder for your project.

 # Developer
 For further information about the system's architecture and underlying technologies, see the [Wiki](https://github.com/lewis785/CHAINJava/wiki).